Democrat Katie Hobbs takes office as Arizona governor

 Hobbs was sworn in during a private ceremony at the state Capitol as she formally took over from Republican Doug Ducey.
 A public inauguration for the governor and others taking statewide offices is scheduled for Thursday.

-Hobbs was surrounded by her parents, husband and two children as she took the oath of office in the lobby of the governor’s office on the ninth floor of the executive tower on the Capitol grounds, according to a livestream of the event, which was not open to the public or media.
+Hobbs was surrounded by her parents, husband and two children as she placed her hand on a family Bible and took the oath of office in the lobby of the governor’s office, according to a livestream of the event, which was not open to the public or media.
 Her mother’s joyous tears distracted the incoming governor, who paused to joke, “stop it, Mom!”

 Afterward, she posed for photos with her family and signed a certificate.